-Born at North Field, England, he came to Manitoba in 1907 and taught at Middlechurch and Elm Creek (1907-1908).
+Born at North Field, England in 1880, he came to Manitoba in 1907 and taught at St. Paul School No. 4 (1907) and Elm Creek School (1907-1909).
 In September 1909, he moved to Winnipeg where he taught mathematics and Latin at St. John’s High School until 1919.
 At that time, he took a leave of absence for three years, during which time he taught in British Columbia.
 He returned to St. John’s in September 1922, staying there until 1925, when he was appointed Principal of Faraday School.
-He worked there until suffering a fatal heart attack at the school on 3 April 1944.
-Survived by a widow, daughter, and two sons, he was buried in the St. John’s Cemetery.

 “C. Cornish, Faraday principal, dies,” Winnipeg Free Press, 3 April 1944, page 3.